odoo/odoo/doc/howto/howto_website.rst

-These patterns can perform conversions directly (in this case the conversion from a string URL section to a python integer) and will perform a some validation (if the ``id`` is not a valid integer, the converter will return a ``404 Not Found`` instead of generating a server error when the conversion fails).
+These patterns can perform conversions directly (in this case the conversion from a string URL section to a python integer) and will perform a some validation (if the ``id`` is not a valid integer, the converter will return a ``404 Not Found`` instead of a 500 server error when the conversion fails).

 Templating: better experience in editing
 ========================================

-So far we've created HTML output by munging together Python strings using string concatenation and formatting.
+So far we've output HTML by munging strings.
 It works, but is not exactly fun to edit (and somewhat unsafe to boot) as even advanced text editors have a hard time understanding they're dealing with HTML embedded in Python code.

 The usual solution is to use templates_, documents with placeholders which can be "rendered" to produce final pages (or others).
 OpenERP lets you use any